Scientists are more outraged than ever about these gene-editing claims

 Genome editing is a relatively new scientific technique that can be used to precisely alter the DNA of cells.
 A process called CRISPR-cas9 is the best-known tool for genome editing, and promises to be an advance on the less precise methods now used to genetically alter cells, which often use a virus to insert new DNA and which can have unexpected results.

-Genome editing, as opposed to genetic engineering, is meant to permanently alter the DNA in all of an organism’s cells.
+Genome editing, as opposed to genetic engineering or gene therapy, is meant to permanently alter the DNA in all of an organism’s cells.
 Scientists approach it with caution because of the risk of unexpected consequences that could haunt not only the patient, but his or her progeny.

 Most countries have laws or regulations either banning experiments on humans outright, or making it very difficult to perform the work.